crs8973/crs8973/README.md

-## Hi there, this is the profile for Camille! 👋
+## This is the profile for Camille! 👋

 ⚡ Fun fact: My favorite book genre is romantasy <3